msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Get the [PRO add-on](https://nakedcatplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/) and unlock extra features:

-* Recover unpaid MB WAY orders by converting them to Multibanco and notify the customer via email;
+* Recover unpaid MB WAY orders by converting them to Multibanco and notifying the customer via email;
 * Automatic cancellation of orders when Multibanco, Payshop, or MB WAY references expire;
 * Countdown timer on the “Thank you” page for MB WAY payments;
 * Save the MB WAY mobile number to the user profile for future purchases;